Mobile Phone Policy

 Roles and Responsibilities

-All the school team share in the co-ordination and implementation of this policy.
+It is the responsibility of all the school team to share in the co-ordination and implementation of this policy.

 This policy is monitored on an ongoing basis and amendments added as new technology comes on stream.